Latest info and advice for shippers on the Red Sea disruption

 The consequences of the Red Sea disruption for shippers

-Rates remain substantially higher than late in 2023, although have come down from their peaks in January across many trade lanes.
+Rates are currently extremely high on Asian export trade lanes, way above their January peak during the initial onset of the diversion.
 About 30% of global container traffic transits the Red Sea/Suez Canal waterway in normal circumstances.
 Avoiding it on east-west trades adds significant cost for shippers and days onto ETAs.

 Reports from market analyst Xeneta suggest that in January, short term rates were as much as 350% higher than Q4 2023 on badly impacted trade lanes.